holidayextras/partner-api-docs/site/hxapi/parking/bkg.md

 ### Payment

 In the UK, we are PCI DSS compliant and so we do not accept customers' payment details being passed to us via the API.
+Further details can be found in our section on [Payment](/hxapi/payment).

 Please contact your Account Manager if you have any questions concerning payment.